-- 2. When preservation of the specimen tree would cause an unreasonable risk to existing property. - 3.
-When a site contains more than one specimen tree, and 50 percent or more of the existing specimen trees and at least 50 percent of the existing specimen tree canopy area is preserved. - 4.
-When a specimen tree is determined by the Public Works Department to be undesirably located or that it may pose a threat to other adjacent specimen trees. - (2) Compliance.
+- When a site contains more than one specimen tree, and 50 percent or more of the existing specimen trees and at least 50 percent of the existing specimen tree canopy area is preserved. - When a specimen tree is determined by the Public Works Department to be undesirably located or that it may pose a threat to other adjacent specimen trees. - (2) Compliance.
 If the application for a tree removal permit is filed in conjunction with the construction and development of real property within the City, no Certificate of Occupancy shall be provided to the subject property until all applicable provisions of this chapter have been met. - (G) Tree protection requirements during construction.
 During site development, protection requirements for trees designated for preservation shall include, but not be limited to, the following: - (1) Protective barriers shall be placed around each tree, cluster of trees, or the edge of the preservation area no less than six feet (in radius) from the trunk of any protected tree cluster or preservation area unless a lesser distance is specified by the Public Works Department.
 Protective barriers shall be a minimum of four feet above ground level and shall be constructed of wood, plastic or metal, and shall remain in place until development is completed and the Public Works Department has authorized their removal.
 Protective barriers shall be in place prior to the start of any construction. - (2) Understory plants within protective barriers shall be protected. - (3) No oil, fill, equipment, building materials or building debris shall be placed within the areas surrounded by protective barriers, nor shall there be disposal of any waste materials such as paints, oils, solvents, asphalt, concrete, mortar or any other materials harmful to trees or understory plants within the areas surrounded by protective barriers. - (4) Trees shall be braced in such a fashion as to not scar, penetrate, perforate or otherwise inflict damage to the tree. - (5) Natural grade shall be maintained within protective barriers.
 In the event that the natural grade of the site is changed as a result of site development, such that the safety of the tree may be endangered, tree wells or retaining walls are required. - (6) Underground utility lines shall be placed outside the areas surrounded by protective barriers.
-If said placement is not possible, disturbance shall be minimized by using techniques such as tunnelling.
+If said placement is not possible, disturbance shall be minimized by using techniques such as tunnelling. - (7) Fences and walls shall be constructed to avoid disturbance to any protected tree.
+Post holes and trenches located close to trees shall be dug by hand and adjusted as necessary, using techniques such as discontinuous footings, to avoid damage to major roots. - (H) Tree relocation standards.
+The relocation of any tree shall be consistent with the following minimum standards: